theidari/pymaceuticals/README.md

 #### Summary Statistic:

-According to the following tables, <ins>Capomulin mean tumor volume is significantly smaller than other treatments</ins>.
-Moreover, Ramicane treatment is just can compete with capomulin.
-This pattern also is the same in median, variance standard deviation, and standard error.<a href="https://github.com/theidari/pymaceuticals#-table-4-aggregation-method"><sup>Table [3,4]</sup></a>.</br>
+  - According to the following tables, <ins>Capomulin mean tumor volume was significantly smaller than other treatments</ins>.
+Moreover, Ramicane treatment was just can compete with capomulin.
+This pattern also was the same in median, variance standard deviation, and standard error.<a href="https://github.com/theidari/pymaceuticals#-table-4-aggregation-method"><sup>Table [3,4]</sup></a>.</br>

 <h6> Table [3]: groupby method</h6>